-While new coal plants, averaging 1,768 pounds of carbon dioxide emissions per megawatt-hour, will be challenged to meet the 1,100 pound limit, the EPA is also on track to finalize carbon regulations applied to the 6,500 existing power plants by 2015.
-A recent study by Duke's Nicholas School of the Environment found that upwards of 65 percent of this existing coal fleet could become uneconomical by 2016.6
+While new coal plants, averaging 1,768 pounds of carbon dioxide emissions per megawatt-hour, will be challenged to meet the 1,100 pound limit, the EPA is also on track to develop carbon regulations for the 6,500 existing power plants this year.
+A recent study by Duke's Nicholas School of the Environment found that upwards of 65 percent of this existing coal fleet could become uneconomical by 2016.

 The future of coal in the United States is bleak.
 The U.S. Energy Information Administration projects that natural gas prices will stay under \$6 per million BTU for the next two decades.
-As a result, the agency does not expect any coal plants will be built between 2018 and 2035.7 Even upon considering energy use overseas, the future of coal exports does not provide a hopeful picture.
-Commenting on the position of coal, one Goldman Sachs analyst stated that "thermal coal's current position atop the fuel mix for global power generation will be gradually eroded ... most thermal coal growth projects will struggle to earn a positive return."8
+As a result, the agency doesn't think any coal plants will be built between 2018 and 2035.
+Even upon considering energy use overseas, the future of coal exports does not provide a hopeful picture.
+Commenting on the position of coal, Goldman Sachs analyst Christian Lelong stated that "thermal coal's current position atop the fuel mix for global power generation will be gradually eroded ... most thermal coal growth projects will struggle to earn a positive return."

-Political action is also working against exports.
+Political action is working against exports.
 The United States has pledged to no longer finance overseas coal plants through the U.S. Export-Import Bank.
-Moreover the World Bank and European Investment Bank, both of which have provided \$10 billion in assistance over the past five years, have also dropped their support.8 Even those countries with the most demand may be changing course.
-A recent analysis by Citigroup predicts peak coal demand in China will flatten before 2020, or up to 15 years earlier than usually supposed.9
+Moreover the World Bank and European Investment Bank, both of which have provided \$10 billion in assistance over the past five years, have also dropped their support.
+Even those countries with the most demand may be changing course.
+A recent analysis by Citigroup predicts peak coal demand in China will flatten before 2020, or up to 15 years earlier than usually supposed.